Jade-ZS/Boardgame_Gathering/README.md

 # Game Gathering

-Game Gathering, is an awesome app that allows users to search and view a wide arrange of board games.
-New and old, small and large you name it!
-Users can search for a game by name or use our pop out menu feature to view a small sub-set of featured games we can update month to month.
-We have 3 carsol options a user can serach through as well.
+Introducing Boardgame Gathering - the ultimate app for board game enthusiasts!
+Our app offers an extensive collection of both classic and modern board games, big and small.
+With just a few clicks, users can easily search for games by name or browse through our curated selection of featured games in the pop-out menu.
+We also offer three carousel options for easy navigation.
+Don't miss out on the fun - download Boardgame Gathering today!

 ## Deployment
 https://pwa-stretch.vercel.app/